paleopresto/paleorec/docs/source/clean.rst

 Going forward, we might not want to consider the LiPD files from wiki.
 Please see the Usage instructions to only use the datasets provided through the command line.

 The utils.readLipdFilesList python script will generate 2 pandas dataframe; first consisting of the proxyObservationType related information and second consisting of inferredVariableType related information.
-These 2 pandas dataframes are converted to csv and saved as common_lipdverse_table_timestamp.csv and common_lipdverse_inferred_timestamp.csv.
-After further processing, the two dataframes will be merged to generate a final csv file named merged_common_lipdverse_inferred_timestamp.csv
+These 2 pandas dataframes are converted to csv and saved as **common_lipdverse_table_timestamp.csv** and **common_lipdverse_inferred_timestamp.csv**.
+After further processing, the two dataframes will be merged to generate a final csv file named **merged_common_lipdverse_inferred_timestamp.csv**

 We are using the concept that inferredVariable can be predicted based on the string concatenation of interpretation/variable and the interpretation/variableDetail in a few cases.
 While scanning the LiPD file we hence generate 2 separte csv files; first consists of the predicted inferredVariable using interpretation/variable and interpretation/variableDetail;second consists of the inferredVariable information from the LiPD file itself.
-Since the second file doesn't contain the proxyObservationType information, we use dataframe manipulation to get the corresponding proxyObservationType information for the file and the archiveType and append it with the inferredVariable Type information.
+Since the second file doesn't contain the proxyObservationType information, we use dataframe manipulation to get the corresponding proxyObservationType information for the file and the archiveType and append it with the inferredVariableType information.

 Routines
 """"""""